gavishpoddar/QA-Bert/README.md

 python test.py

-run using

-using server using docker
+or run using server using docker